apache/airflow/docs/apache-airflow-providers-asana/operators/asana.rst

 ^^^^^^^^^^^^^^^^^^

 Use the ``asana_conn_id`` argument to connect to your Asana account.
-Pass your personal access token (https://developers.asana.com/docs/personal-access-token) into the password parameter of the connection metadata.
+Pass your `personal access token <https://developers.asana.com/docs/personal-access-token>`_ into the password parameter of the connection metadata.

-The AsanaUpdateTaskOperator minimally requires a task id.
-There are many other task parameters you can specify - a complete list is available here https://developers.asana.com/docs/create-a-task - through the `optional_task_parameters`.
+The AsanaUpdateTaskOperator minimally requires the task id to update.
+There are many other `task attributes you can overwrite <https://developers.asana.com/docs/update-a-task>`_ through the ``optional_task_parameters``.

-.. _howto/operator:AsanaCreateTaskOperator:
+.. _howto/operator:AsanaDeleteTaskOperator:

 AsanaDeleteTaskOperator
 =======================